skierpage/minibugz/README.md

 OK, so where does status live?
 ------------------------------
-So at the database level a bug record has a numeric status_id that maps to a description in an ordered set.
+So at the database level a bug record has a numeric status_id that maps to a description in an ordered set in a separate <a href="/skierpage/minibugz/blob/master/sql/status_code.sql">status_code table</a>.
 But at the UI level you only want to present the textual status.
 When you retrieve a bug, should the bug object

 * implicitly retrieve a status_desc
 * make this an explicit getStatusDesc operation?
 * use method operator overloading with __get and __set to hide bugs using a status_id altogether?
 As always, with a proper MVC structure, the bug view and the bug model would be separate and you'd have a cleaner division assisting in the decision.

-In all cases the bug object should cache the status mapping.
-E.g. in the bug listing, the display of the first bug should look up all statuses, then nothing after that.

-Note that in a bug listing, you can do a JOIN to get the bug status description at the same time as the bug.
+In all cases the bug object should cache the status mapping... except in a bug listng, you can do a JOIN to get the bug status description at the same time as the bug.
+It means doing one thing two different ways (usually _bad_), but it is required to sort buglist ```ORDER BY status_code.ordering```.
-This is required to sort bugs ORDER BY status_code.ordering So now the information about status comes in two ways.

 Object creation
 ---------------
-"Create new bug from form values" seems like an object call -> new Bug ( $_POST ) The big issue is whether this should validate.
+"Create new bug from form values" seems like an object call, thus ```$bug = new Bug ( $_POST )``` The big issue is whether this should validate.
 If it does validate and validation fails and throws an error, you can't redisplay the form showing bug contents, because the bug isn't there &mdash; I don't think you can throw an error *and* return an object.

 So either you make processing and error reporting more complicated, or you have separate steps to create a bug object, validate it, and persist it.
-But now you have multiple methods that all iterate through object fields and consider each one, so you start violating DRY and want to drive this from a buzzword-compliant ORM meta description of bugs.
+The latter is where I ended up, but now you have multiple methods that all iterate through object fields and consider each one, which violates DRY unless you drive it from a buzzword-compliant ORM meta description of bugs which destroys "simple readable PHP".

-* do it right and separate the bug in the view from the bug in the data model

 the Bug plus status object
 --------------------------